Introduction

 Triangle strips

-Using triangle strips we’ll reduce the size of the position attribute array drastically.
+Using triangle strips, we’ll drastically reduce the size of the position attribute array.

 - Triangle soup: